 The trellis canopy incorporates several hundred stainless steel cable assemblies radiating from two mast poles out to a perimeter frame, allowing for spans up to seventy feet without column support.
 Ronstan Tensile Architecture was the supplier of the cable assemblies and connection plates for the trellis.

 The six month project required three-hundred cables of various lengths: ½” diameter ACS2-SS-16, 3/8” diameter ACS2-SS-12 and ¼” diameter ACS2-SS-08.
 Additionally, Ronstan supplied the customized connection plates and pin assemblies.
 In order to adhere to the fast-tracked delivery schedule, the cables were pre-assembled in groups to significantly reduce the on-site installation timeline.

-For more information on this project or to discuss the requirements of your special project contact Matt Berrelli (USA) or one of other Tensile Architecture specialist team.
+For more information on this project or to discuss the requirements of your special project contact Matthew Berrelli (USA) or one of other Tensile Architecture specialist team.